aws-samples/bobs-used-bookstore-serverless/README.md

 * The [AWS Cloud Development Kit (CDK)](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html)
 * [Bootstrap](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) your AWS environment for the AWS CDK by executing `cdk bootstrap` in a terminal window

+## Getting started
+TODO

 ## Deployment
+Bookstore application can be deployed to AWS via the CDK's command-line tooling.

+`cdk deploy --all`

 ## How to test